Biden fields questions about fitness to run for president in 2024: "I've gotta finish this job"

 Mr. Biden's campaign had hoped to allay concerns about his age with the early debate, but instead, that performance is now threatening his political future.

-Recently, Mr. Biden said the NATO summit could be a test of his fitness for office, and Democrats on Capitol Hill, Democratic governors and world leaders will be watching, too.
+Recently, he raised the NATO summit as a test of his fitness for office.

 "Who's going to be able to hold NATO together like me," the president challenged ABC's George Stephanopoulos in an interview last week.
-He added, "I guess a good way to judge me is you're going to have now the NATO conference here in the United States next week.
+He added, "You're going to have now the NATO conference here in the United States next week.
 Come listen.
 See what they say."

-Democratic Sen. Chris Van Hollen of Maryland told the Washington Post the NATO summit "gives [Mr. Biden] an opportunity to showcase his leadership and foreign policy credentials, and the press conference gives him an opportunity to address concerns."

-The president has declined to agree to take a in-depth neurocognitive test, telling Stephanopoulos on Friday that every day in office is a cognitive test.
+The president has declined to agree to take a in-depth neurocognitive test, telling Stephanopoulos that every day in office is a cognitive test.

 "I'm running the world," the president said.

 Aside from the ABC News interview, the president has largely relied on teleprompters to deliver speeches.
-Some Democrats say they want to see the president unscripted on the campaign trail and to meet with him in person, while reporters have called on the president to hold a press conference as soon as possible.
+Some Democrats say they want to see the president in unscripted appearances and events.

-Russia's war on Ukraine continues to be a key theme for NATO, as Mr. Biden and other world leaders make the case that Russia will not stop at Ukraine.
+Russia's war on Ukraine continued to be a key theme for NATO, as Mr. Biden and other world leaders made the case that Russia won't stop at Ukraine.
 The president announced air defense equipment will be given to Ukraine by the U.S., Germany, the Netherlands, Romania and Italy.
 In the coming months, the U.S. and its partners will provide Ukraine with dozens of additional tactical air defense systems, he said.

-"We know Putin won't stop at Ukraine.
-But make no mistake — Ukraine can and will stop Putin," the president said of Russian President Vladimir Putin.

 Latest information about the president's health